rmrk-team/evm/docs/RMRK/base/IRMRKBaseStorage.md

 function checkIsEquippable(uint64 partId, address targetAddress) external view returns (bool)
 ```

-Used to check whether the part is equippable by targetAddress.
+Used to check whether the given address is allowed to equip the desired `Part`.

+*Returns true if a collection may equip asset with `partId`.*

 #### Parameters